-Differences in radar counts between MMCAs and Reserves was not significant at a threshold of $p \le 0.05$ but were nearly significant at p = 0.14, indicating that the higher counts in Reserves compared to MMCAs may be biologically meaningful.
+Differences in radar counts between MMCAs and Reserves was not significant at a threshold of $p \le 0.05$ but were near significant at p = 0.15, indicating that the higher counts in Reserves compared to MMCAs may be biologically meaningful.
 The Land-type x Year interaction for radar surveys was significant at a threshold of $p \le 0.05$, indicating a difference in trends between the MMCAs and Reserves.
 The estimates of the slopes of these trends indicate that there has been a decline in counts in both the MMCAs and the Reserves, but the counts in the MMCAs have been declining at a slower pace (Figures 4, 6, and 7).

 The results of the exploratory AV analysis above indicated that mean AV counts were statistically significantly higher in the Reserves than in the MMCAs at the $p \le 0.05$ level; however, the analysis found no difference in trends between MMCAs and Reserves, indicated by the non-significant Land-type x Year interaction term.
-The AV analysis did indicate, however, that there has been a significant decline in AV counts from 2000-2018 for both Reserves and MMCAs (Figures 5, 8, and 9).
+The AV analysis did indicate, however, that there has been a significant decline in AV counts from 2000-2019 for both Reserves and MMCAs (Figures 5, 8, and 9).
 Overall, radar has shown to be the better tool for tracking numbers of murrelets (e.g. Bigger et al. 2006a, 2006b).

 During the development of the HCP conservation strategy it was predicted that murrelet counts and detections of occupancy would increase in the Reserves, and possibly in the MMCAs, as other non-reserve occupied stands were harvested.
-The current trends in radar counts might be an indication that: 1) murrelets that were nesting in previously harvested stands have since moved to the MMCAs, and/or 2) that more first time breeders are choosing to nest in MMCAs.
+The current trends in radar counts might be an indication that: 1) murrelets that were nesting in previously harvested stands have since moved to the MMCAs, and/or 2) that more first-time breeders are choosing to nest in MMCAs.
 It will be interesting to note future results in trends given the significant change in forest management with the ownership change to HRC in 2008.
-HRC retains all old growth trees on the landscape, and provides protection for Forest Stewardship Council (FSC) Type I and II old growth stands, in addition to continued protection of the MMCAs.
+HRC retains all old growth trees on the landscape and provides protection for Forest Stewardship Council (FSC) Type I and II old growth stands, in addition to continued protection of the MMCAs.

-For radar counts Julian date and NOI were not significant factors, but SST was a significant factor.
+For radar counts, Julian date and NOI were not significant factors, but SST was a significant factor.
+Given the strong El Niño affect in both 2017 and 2018, the significant relationship with SST is not surprising.
+SST was significant (p < 0.05) for the periods 2002-2006, 2002-2007, 2002-2015, and 2002-2016 as well.
 In contrast, Julian date continues to exhibit a strong, positive relationship with AV counts.
+It is possible that murrelet behavior is affected by Julian date - perhaps birds call more or make more frequent nest visits while provisioning chicks, which would make birds easier to detect during AV surveys later in the season, while not affecting radar detections.
 NOI and SST have not shown a relationship to AV counts.
-Given the strong El Niño affect in both 2017 and 2018, the significant relationship with SST is not surprising.
-SST was significant (p < 0.05) for the periods 2002-2006, 2002-2007, 2002-2015, and 2002-2016 as well.